 Music - Throughout the day, enjoy folk music presented by the Tappan Cowboys

 Manor House Tours - Explore the lower working level of this 300-year-old home (Closed 12:30-1pm)

 Gristmill Tours - See how corn and wheat were ground into flour by harnessing the power of water and heavy stones (Closed 12-12:30pm)

-Mill Plaza Demonstrations - Learn the craft of coopering (barrel-making) and try your hand at using some of the world’s oldest milling tools
+Mill Plaza Demonstrations - Try your hand at using some of the world’s oldest milling tools

 Noon + 4pm

 English Country Dancing in the Barn - Discover the charm of this traditional form of social folk dance, the ancestor of contra and square dancing

 10:30am, 11:30, 12:30pm, 1:30, 2:30, 3:30, 4:30